qxl1231/docker-elk/README.md

 $ nc localhost 5000 < /path/to/logfile.log
 ```

-And then access Kibana UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser.
+And then access Kibana UI by hitting [http://localhost](http://localhost) with a web browser.
+It will ask for the username and password.
+Use the one that you used to generate the htpasswd file

 By default, the stack exposes the following ports:
 * 5000: Logstash TCP input.
 * 9200: Elasticsearch HTTP (with Marvel plugin accessible via [http://localhost:9200/_plugin/marvel](http://localhost:9200/_plugin/marvel))
 * 5601: Kibana 4 web interface
+* 80  : Nginx

 *WARNING*: If you're using *boot2docker*, you must access it via the *boot2docker* IP address instead of *localhost*.